syncfusion-content/xamarin-docs/Xamarin/Introduction/xamarin-cross-platform-ui.md

 | Shimmer           | Yes     | Yes  | No  | No  | No    |
 | GradientView      | Yes     | Yes  | Yes | Yes | No    |

-You can find the platforms supported by each Xamarin.Forms file-format libraries as below.
+You can find the platforms supported by each Xamarin.Forms file-format library as below.

 | Control           | Android | iOS  | UWP | WPF | macOS |
 |-------------------|---------|------|-----|-----|-------|